-At fifty bucks a pop, you could say the bulb was a bit over-priced but it’s a bargain compared to the cost of the trip to get one.
+At fifty bucks a pop, the bulb is a bit over-priced but it’s a bargain compared to the cost of the trip to get one.

-For instance, last Friday we swung by Fleet Farm, our local discount mega-store, with the singular intention of picking up one item, a light bulb.
-An object no larger than the human hand.
+For instance, last Friday we swung by our local discount mega-store with the singular intention of picking up one item, a light bulb.
 So what did my wife do upon entering the store?
 She grabbed a cart.

 “Why do you need a cart?”
 I asked